 Lama Surya Das is one of the foremost Western Buddhist meditation teachers and scholars, one of the main interpreters of Tibetan Buddhism in the West, and a leading spokesperson for the emerging American Buddhism.
 The Dalai Lama affectionately calls him “The Western Lama.”
 The following is a teaching from his blog, which can be found on his website here.

-Look for Lama Surya Das’ new book “Buddha Standard Time” in the Ram Dass webstore next week!
+Look for Lama Surya Das’ book “Buddha Standard Time” on Amazon!

 “Wisdom and compassion, the Buddhist words for truth and love, are like the two wings of a great bird.
 As a bird cannot fly with only one wing, we need wisdom to know truth and warmhearted loving compassion to live closely together and get along in this world.
 The word “religion” implies uniting and bringing together, and should not become a divisive force in this world.
 Each of the world’s major religions has their own version of the Golden Rule, to “Do unto others as you would have them do unto you.”
 And there is only one person we can ask to do this: ourselves.
 Each of us must focus on our own behavior and let it be good.
 Let’s learn to love and accept ourselves and each other with patience and tolerance before it’s too late to save this, our endangered planet.